-The complete text of our Customer Service Policy is appended below in a .pdf document format and is available from our Student Services Office, room 111, 416-922-5474 x221.
+The complete text of our Service Policy is appended below in a .pdf document format and is available from our Student Services Office, room 111, 416-922-5474 x227.

-If you would like to learn more about customer service training, please click here.
+If you would like to learn more about our service training, please click here.

 In fulfilling our mission, Regis College is committed to treat international students equitably and free of disrespect, harm or harassment of any type.
 Under no circumstances will any person associated with Regis College retain or withhold a student’s passport or original visa documentation.
 For more information or to discuss a concern, please contact the Regis Registrar.

 The Toronto School of Theology sets the academic policies and procedures to be observed by all member colleges.
-These policies and procedures are published on their website at www.tst.edu or in the Basic Degree and Advanced Degree Handbooks.
-Regis College students are provided with a copy of the relevant handbook upon entry into their program and are expected to familiarize themselves thoroughly with these directives.
+These policies and procedures are published on their website at www.tst.edu/about/policies or in the Basic Degree and Advanced Degree Handbooks.
+Regis College students are expected to familiarize themselves thoroughly with these directives.

 In January 2000, Regis College, and all member Colleges of TST, adopted the University Of Toronto Code Of Academic Behaviour including its definitions of offences and sanctions and the normative process for adjudicating cases.
 The Code of Academic Behaviour is concerned with the responsibilities of all parties for the integrity of the teaching and learning relationship.

 Plagiarism is one such offence.
 Plagiarism is defined as “represent[ing] as one’s own any idea or expression of an idea or work of another in any academic examination, or term test, or in connection with any other form of academic work.”
 Regis students who commit this offence are subject to severe penalties, up to and including expulsion from the College.